Ricoh GR IIIx At a glance

 - Shake reduction

 The new Ricoh GR IIIx joins a niche family of unobtrusive compact cameras designed to capture decisive moments, attributes that are particularly suited to street photography and every day life.
+With a 40mm equivalent lens, and an APS-C sensor, this camera should be capable of producing high-quality images, whilst also fitting in your pocket, but does it live up to the hype?
+Find out in our full review.

 Since its introduction in 1996, the GR series has evolved over numerous iterations from its pre-digital days all the way into its current tiny digital form.
 Now, treading totally new ground, the 24MP APS-C sensor GR IIIx sits side by side with the virtually identical Ricoh GR III, but it offers a new 40mm equivalent f/2.8 lens.